WICG/bfcache-not-restored-reason/NotRestoredReason.md

 We would like to make it possible for sites to collect information on why BFCache is not used on a history navigation, so that they can take actions on each reason and make their page BFCache compatible.

+Note that **we are not going to expose information about cross-origin subframes, except for the information about whether or not they blocked bfcache**.

 ## Goals

 *   Provide a way to gather data as to why a page is not served from BFCache on a history navigation.